 - Couscous Veggie Bowls with Butternut Squash and Andouille Sausage

-- 1 lb dried black eyed peas, soaked according to instructions below
+- 1 lb dried black-eyed peas, soaked according to the instructions below

-- 2 tbsp grapeseed or extra virgin olive oil, divided
+- 2 tablespoon grape seed or extra virgin olive oil, divided

 - ¼ cup minced shallot (1 medium shallot, outer skin removed and chopped into small pieces)